 Just like with electricity, any plumbing works should be done at the very start of a renovation project, as it can cause disruption to the existing layout of the interior.
 If your property has old pipework which causes noises and vibrations, then you should think about switching over to a pressurised plumbing system, as it provides the right amount of pressure for hot and cold water.
 Installing a combination boiler or a cylinder can also raise the value of a home, as it is ideal for the flow of hot water used in baths and showers.

 Enhance First Impressions

 The majority of people who visit a property have already formed a strong opinion on whether they like it or not by the time they reach the front door.
 This is why it’s so important to instil potential buyers with good first impressions, regardless of how nice the interior is.
-You can do this by giving your exterior a fresh paint job, putting in new windows and filling in any cracks or repairing damage to cladding.
+Auckland painters would suggest painting the interior/exterior of the home, putting in new windows and filling in any cracks or repairing damage to cladding.
 If you wanted to go the extra mile, you could even add a front porch and place some plants by the entrance.

 Address Structural Issues

 If there are any structural defects in your property, then this could significantly hamper its value on the property market.
 Make sure to check if there are any leaks coming from the roof or any rising damp, and if there are, you’ll need to contact a structural engineer or builder.
 Other structural issues to look out for can range from bowing walls and rotten joists to damaged flooring or roof tiles.